OpenAPI to TypeScript generator and mock server

 objectThe $.response

 object is used to build a valid response for the URL and request method.
-It's designed to work with your IDE's autocomplete feature and help you build a valid response without consulting the docs.
+This object is designed to work with your IDE's autocomplete feature and help you build a valid response without consulting the docs.
 Try typing $.response.

 in your IDE.
 You should see a list of numbers corresponding to HTTP response codes (200, 404, etc).
 Select one and then type another .